manasr-sahoo29/testproject/README.md

 # Testing only
-### Testing only — A web-based telemedicine cum digital healthcare system.
+### Testing only — A web-based testing only system.
-iMediXcare is an open-source web-based system.
+testing only is an open-source web-based system.
 It is developed for providing remote consultation to the patients.

 - #### Platform and environment details
     The system is built on the Java platform.
 The required technologies and software are following